A huge congratulations to all our active traveller crews. We gathered 313,028 S-miles and sent our Clean Green Rocket to the Moon!

 Mission control

-Mission Control kept keep a tally of every S-Mile earned and recorded it on a S-Mile-ometer, which added power to the Clean Green Rocket and issued monthly updates to schools.
+Mission Control kept a tally of every S-Mile earned and recorded it on an S-Mile-ometer, which added power to the Clean Green Rocket and issued monthly updates to schools.

 Mission Control could also add bonus S-Miles to Active Traveller crews who impressed them with their commitment and determination to complete their mission.